Why this picture? Click the image to read more!

 This is a place for everyone and we would like people of all ages to feel part of our Sunday worship.
 The pattern may vary at special festival and holiday times, but our main worship service is normally at 11.00am every week: on the second Sunday of the month we try to do something a bit different, including café church and all-age worship; on the fourth Sunday we hold a joint communion service with St Margaret’s, using Methodist and Episcopal liturgies in turn.

-During term-time on the fourth Sunday of the month, we have “Messy Church” for children and accompanying parents, with breakfast at 9.00am, followed by about 45 minutes of messy crafts, and finishing with a Bible story and song.
+During term-time on the fourth Sunday of the month, we have “Messy Church” for children and accompanying adults, starting with a snack at 10.30am, followed by about 45 minutes of messy crafts, and finishing with a Bible story and song.

 Our aim is to ensure you quickly feel at home but also find sufficient challenges to move forwards in your spiritual life.